Asset Liability Management Module: The Endgame of Stablecoins

 By managing the risks of the various strategies on the asset side, we can create a low risk, diversified portfolio that will stabilize UXD and earn interest for the stakeholders of UXD Protocol.

 Since UXD will be backed by multiple strategies, the protocol is exposed to various risks, such as smart contract risk, liquidity risk, solvency risk, etc. At the same time, the various strategies diversify the risk and ensure that the loss of capital from one of the strategies is not crucial to the protocol.
 In a scenario where the asset side suffers losses, the insurance fund will pay out the losses.
 If the losses exceed the capital in the insurance fund, UXP stakers will pay for the losses through an auction sale of their stake.
+If this amount is still not enough to cover losses, UXD stablecoin holders would become undercollateralized and UXD would likely lose its peg.

 Arguably, transforming a pure governance token into a cash-flow-generating governance token is the holy grail in DeFi.
 Most governance tokens do not accrue any value besides voting rights, which in the long run is not enough to create sustainable value for stakeholders.
 We believe that decentralized governance tokens that generate sustainable cash flow for token holders are the future of DeFi.